 Primary energy consumption: refers only to traded primary energy sources.
 Wind-power, geothermal and solar energy are excluded.

 The consolidated balance of total revenues and expenditures of general government sub-systems (central government, social security funds, extra-budgetary funds and local governments).
-Data are calculated according to ESA '95 methodology.
+Data are calculated according to ESA '2010 methodology.

-In contrast Australia, United States, Canada, Israel, Japan, China the Republic of Korea and Russia report data according to IMF's GFS (Government Finance Statistics) methodology.
+The other countries report data according to IMF's GFS (Government Finance Statistics) methodology.

 The government debt is the total gross debt of the general government outstanding at the end of the year, expressed in nominal value.
-Data are calculated according to ESA '95 methodology.
+Data are calculated according to ESA 2010 methodology.

-United States, Japan Canada, Cina and Russia reports data according to IMF's GFS (Government Finance Statistics) methodology.
+The other countries reports data according to IMF's GFS (Government Finance Statistics) methodology.

 The current account takes into account transactions in the real economy (transactions in goods and services), (interest and dividend) incomes from direct investments, compensation of employees and unrequited current transfers.

-Data are disclosed according to the methodology described in the Balance of Payments Manual (5th edition, 1993) of the IMF.
+Data are disclosed according to the methodology described in the Balance of Payments Manual (6th edition, 2009) of the IMF.

 The interest rate is the cost or price of borrowing, or the gain from lending, normally expressed as an annual percentage amount.
 The Maastricht criterion bond yields are used as a measure of compliance with the Maastricht convergence criterion for the long-term interest rate (central government bond yields on the secondary market, including taxes, with around ten years' residual maturity).

-Data on foreign direct investments (FDI) comprise net annual investments of investors not resident in the given country, which may be contributions paid in kind or in cash, including loans provided by non-resident companies (to their subsidiaries).
+Data on foreign direct investments (FDI) comprise net annual investments of investors not resident in the given country, which may be contributions paid in kind or in cash, including loans provided by non-resident companies (to their subsidiaries)

 Exchange rates are monthly and yearly averages.
 National currency per 1 USD.

 Harmonised indices of consumer prices (HICP) are calculated for international comparisons across member states of the European Union.
 A national consumer price index and the harmonised index of consumer prices provide similar but not perfectly identical results, for which there are two methodological reasons.
-On the one hand the coverage of the two indicators is different (e.g. the harmonised index does not include games of chance), on the other hand the consumption of foreigners arriving in Hungary is either taken into consideration (in case of the harmonised index) or omitted, which leads to differences in weighting.
+On the one hand the coverage of the two indicators is different (e.g. the harmonised index does not include games of chance), on the other hand the consumption of foreigners arriving in the country is either taken into consideration (in case of the harmonised index) or omitted, which leads to differences in weighting.

-Cereals production, apples production, potatoes production, cattle, pigs, Total meat production and cow milk production.
+Cereals production, apples production, potatoes production, cattle, pigs, total meat production and cow milk production.

 Data are published according to the methodology of the Food and Agriculture Organization of the United Nations (FAO).